yuanqing/malarkey/README.md

 </body>
 ```

-### Trigger pause and resume
+### Pausing and resuming

-Pausing and resuming the sequence on-the-fly is via the `triggerPause` and `triggerResume` methods:
+To pause and resume the sequence on-the-fly, use the `triggerPause` and `triggerResume` methods:

 > [**Editable demo**](http://jsfiddle.net/sqozesav/)